Back

 The most important consideration in determining the architecture of a marketing campaign is what are the touchpoints in a customer’s journey.
 Once you have identified which touchpoints are critical in guiding your customer to a sale, you can then begin to plan a campaign that guides them along that journey.

-Step 2: Identify Campaign’s Starting Point In Your Customer’s Decision Journey
+Step 2: Identify Campaign’s Starting Level In Your Customer’s Decision Journey

 It is important to deeply study how humans make decisions, and what kind of information they are looking for along the decision making process.
 This process is commonly called “The Customer Journey” and should be integrated into your “Lead Funnel”, which is represented by a funnel shape.
 We have created a quick-guide to help you understand what a campaign architecture should look like, and determine what tactics will work best based on where your customers are in their journey.